 Depending on the nature of the imbalance, problems can range from mild to extremely debilitating.
 It is very important to understand that the concept of dysbiosis refers to and imbanance in the whole gut ecology and not a single organism such as yeast - the gut is a community of organisms, and as such can only be treated in a comprehensive holistic fashion.

 To start with, dysbiosis problems are extremely common, expecially among women, and failure to properly diagnose and treat them can lead to a great deal of misery and frustration.
 Overuse of antibiotics is a common cause, but the stronger strains "superbugs" that now exist can enter the body in many ways - low stomach acid, contaminated food or water, overuse of sugar etc. A single tuna fish sandwich or other contaminated meal is all it might take to get this problem.
 The main symptoms are usually sugar, carbohydrate and bread craving, gas and bloating (less so or absent if bacterial as opposed to yeast or fungal), and a number of frustrating long-lasting problems, especially fatigue, sore muscles and "brain fog."
 However, depending on the nature of the imbalance, any of these common symptoms may be less or more.
 This variability, depending on the offending "critters", digestive power, intestinal wall integrity etc. is often the basis of missed diagnosis.
 Depression and chronic fatigue can also occur, for example, leading to incorrect diagnosis and treatment.
 Often the tongue is pale or blue due to oxygen deprivation caused by the dysbiosis.
 Some of the organisms in question become more active at night, in which case sleep is disturbed and often the symptoms are much worse upon awakening (stiff, sore, foggy).
 Getting hot at night often happens.
 Note that dysbiosis can sometime occur in conjunction with gluten tolerance problems, and may mimic a gluten sensitivity.
-In many cases, treating the dysbiosis can reduce the gluten sensitivity if it is not full blown celiac disease.
+In many cases, treating the dysbiosis can reduce or even eliminate the gluten sensitivity if it is not full blown celiac disease.

 How the Bad Guys Infest Your Intestinal Lawn